golang/proposal/design/13073-code-of-conduct.md

 Online communities include people from many different backgrounds.
-The Go contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of age, gender, nationality, physical disability, race, religion, sexuality, or similar personal characteristic.
+The Go contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.

 The first goal of the Code of Conduct is to specify a baseline standard of behavior so that people with different social values and communication